After years of investing success in San Antonio wholesale properties, some random thoughts:

 #10 Always buy your houses under market value or don’t buy.

-I never pay market value for any property I buy.
-If I cannot buy it for at least 20% less than market value, I move on.
+We never pay market value for any property we buy.
+If we cannot buy it for at least 20% less than market value, we move on.
 Buying under market value protects the investor in a down market, and makes it easier to turn a profit.

-#11 I buy distressed houses in cash, no mortgages.
+#11 We often buy distressed houses in cash, no mortgages.

-Buying in all cash means no stress if I have a foreclosure or vacancy.
-It also means that I can buy any house I like; you can’t finance houses under $50,000, and it gets very complex getting financing on many houses under $75,000.
+Buying in all cash means no stress if we have a foreclosure or vacancy.
+It also means that we can buy any house we like; you can’t finance houses under $50,000, and it gets very complex getting financing on many houses under $75,000.

-#12 I make a buy or no buy decision immediately and stick to it.
+#12 We make a buy or no buy decision immediately and stick to it.

-One of the most important parts of my success is my local reputation.
-People know I am a serious investor and I stick to my word.
-If I say I will buy a house, I buy it in cash in 14 days or less.
+One of the most important parts of our success is our local reputation.
+People know we’re serious investors and if we say we will buy a house, we do it and pay within two weeks.

 Guard your reputation in your city like gold, and it will pay you back for decades.